antoinealb/master-thesis/work_log.md

 I am pretty sure the log replication works (the Raft code for it is tested), I just don't have any R2P2 implementation

 On the debugging side I wrote some ScaPy decoders for R2P2 and raft, which are very helpful to debug.

+On Thursday I tested that log replication worked.
+I also fixed the memory management code for the libuv backend.
+So now I have a server implementation that keeps a rast cluster alive and can still respond to normal r2p2 requests.

+things left to be done:

+1. serialize raft::Message properly
+2. add a replicated policy for r2p2 in which requests are appended to the log and sent to the application on commit This might be challenging from a memory management point of view.
+3. Non leaders should forward requests to the leader.